“Why do women feel the need to EXPLAIN?

 No explanation necessary.”

 This story was submitted to Love What Matters by Mikala Albertson of Ordinary on Purpose.
-Follow her on Facebook, Instagram, and visit her website.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Follow her on journey on Facebook, Instagram, and her website.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more from Mikala here: